 The key core planning principle guiding its creation is the 'presumption in favour of sustainable development.
 In the simplest terms this means that the neighbourhood plan cannot be developed in such a way as to prevent development.
-Instead it must be 'a creative exercise in finding ways to enhance and improve the places in which people live their lives.'
+Instead it must be 'a creative exercise in finding ways to enhance and improve the places in which people live their lives.
+The policies in the plan are intended to provide additional details or a distinct local approach to the policies in the Councils' Local Plans.
+Decision makers should read the Neighbourhood Plan policies alongside the relevant local plan policies.
 SoWN has developed the Neighbourhood Plan in this spirit.

-3. Structure of the plan
+3. Structure of the Plan